NLP · research engineering · multilingual systems

 Alberto Muñoz-Ortiz

 My work focuses on efficient, robust, and interpretable language models, especially in multilingual, low-resource, and non-standard language settings.
-I am seeking Research Engineer and Applied Scientist roles in NLP and LLMs where I can combine research depth with hands-on model development and evaluation.

 Expertise